MP Estate Planning UK

 The Process of Challenging IHT Decisions

 If you disagree with HMRC’s decision regarding your Inheritance Tax liability, you have the right to challenge it.
-Challenging an Inheritance Tax (IHT) decision can be complex, but understanding the grounds for contesting an assessment and the steps to take is crucial.
+Challenging an IHT assessment can be complex, but understanding the grounds for contesting and the steps involved is important.

 Grounds for Contesting an IHT Assessment